LingDar77/Utilities-forc-LingDar77/README.md

 CMake,
 GCC 9.2.0
 # Outline
-1.GList: a generic implement of linked list based on raw C\n 2.MemManager: a generic implement of some kind of gc based on GList and raw C
+1.GList: a generic implement of linked list based on raw C 2.MemManager: a generic implement of some kind of gc based on GList and raw C